movalex/BMD_requests/README.md

 16. Duplicate tool (Dup) should not clip DoD to the frame size.
 Instead we should have to move duplicate source beyond frame and still have correct duplicates.
 Right now it looks like this (wrong behavior): https://cl.ly/7bfad0d58350

 17. It is not possible to move keys a single frame left or right with a keystroke on Windows - Fusion 16 beta3. `ctrl+alt+right` instead moves to 0.1 frame (bug).

+18. Hold Output (CMD+U) does not work in Fusion 16 — it does not prevent the node tree from being calculated on playback.

 ### Media Management and Workflow
 1. Add a scaled down media management page with project management / version and revision features like Generation.